wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 ### Troubleshooting

-If you see this error after generating the model...
+If you see this error when trying to generate the model in Step 3...
 <pre>
 Generated phoenix_ecto app
 ==> my_app